pedroafleite/thrift_stores/thrift_store.md

 That are three different Thrift Stores: A, B and C.

-For didactic purposes, the abovementioned steps will be somewhat shuffled midway to give the logical perspective of the data analysis.
+For didactic purposes, the the order of analysis of each Thrift Store will be somewhat shuffled midway to give the logical perspective of the data analysis.
 Firstly, we will clear the data and explore the Thrift Store B dataset.
-Only after going through Thrift Store B, we will go for Thrift Stores A and C. Then, we will evaluate the data holistically and take (1) broad conclusions for the thrift store market and (2) specific conclusions for each thrift store.
+Only after going through Thrift Store B, we will go for Thrift Stores A and C. The reasoning for this re-ordering will be naturally explained during the data analysis.
+Then, we will evaluate the data holistically and take (1) broad conclusions for the thrift store market and (2) specific conclusions for each thrift store.

 ```python